AviUtl-EN-Translation/auls_addshortcut_en/README.txt

-¦Memory reference plug-in is required!!
+â€» Memory reference plugin is required!!

-Shortcuts related to advanced editing are added.
+Shortcuts related to Advanced editing will be added.
-From the AviUtl main menu, click File ¨ Preferences ¨ Shortcut Key Settings Assign and use shortcut keys.
+From the AviUtl main menu, go to "File" -> "SETTING" -> "Shortcut Key" Assign shortcut keys and use them.

-Standard drawing, extended drawing and particle output are Always change the object that is displayed in the configuration dialog.
+Standard drawing, extended drawing, and particle output Always change the object in the settings dialog.
-(It is no longer possible to place geometry [particle output] directly on the timeline.)
+(You can no longer directly place the shape [particle output] on the timeline)

 Group control, camera control, and time control
-Always place in the timeline.
+Always place them on the timeline.

-You can add filters that are not normally configurable to certain types of objects.
+You can add filters that cannot be normally set to certain types of objects.
-Some filters cause errors.
+Some filters may cause errors.